WSRAP Opportunities

 1st Generation

 Plant Science and Landscape Architecture We are studying phosphorus cycling between soils and waters in agricultural field systems, especially how such cycling relates to nutrient leaching loss in agricultural fields in Connecticut.
 We are also benchmarking the routine soil tests method typically used by soil testing lab to establish the critical soil test levels at which significant nutrient leaching occurs.
 The student will work with Dr. Tao and a graduate student for soil and water sample preparation, including weighing soils, loading soils onto a mechanical shaker, and pipetting.
 The student will shadow a graduate student in learning how to use and maintain laboratory equipment commonly found in soil, nutrient, and water testing laboratories.
-The student will be introduced to common laboratory practices and safety, such as washing dishes, waste glass handling, chemical handling etc. The student will be introduced to analyzing and organizing data using Excel and other programs relevant to soil science, such as SAS and R. Open
+The student will be introduced to common laboratory practices and safety, such as washing dishes, waste glass handling, chemical handling etc. The student will be introduced to analyzing and organizing data using Excel and other programs relevant to soil science, such as SAS and R. Pending

 15164 Dorit Bar-On Philosophy The Expression, Communication, and the Origins of Meaning (ECOM) research group investigates the various ways we express ourselves and communicate with others and the emergence of linguistic meaning in ontogeny and phylogeny.
 As these are quintessentially interdisciplinary topics, we regularly bring together scholars from diverse disciplines, such as philosophy, linguistics, psychology, anthropology, biology, and neuroscience, to engage in focused discussion of these interconnected themes.
 Through regular meetings, speaker series, workshops, and conferences, ECOM fosters collaboration among researchers with various backgrounds, all sharing the goal of achieving a deeper understanding of these core human capacities.
 As an undergraduate research assistant at ECOM, you will play a key role in organizing conferences and talks, contributing to the smooth execution of these academic events.
 You will also assist with research activities, particularly in conducting literature reviews to support ongoing projects.
 Additionally, if you have skills in website design, you will help maintain and update the ECOM website, ensuring it effectively communicates our work and events to the academic community.
 We are especially interested in students from philosophy, psychology, neuroscience, linguistics, or related fields, as this role offers valuable experience in both research and event coordination, along with the opportunity to enhance your digital skills.
 Open